horasal/ooc-gsl/README.md

 # ooc-gsl

-A ooc wrapper for Gnu Scientific Library
+An ooc wrapper for GNU Scientific Library